-Looking for fall or Thanksgiving centerpiece ideas?
-No matter how big or small your gathering is, having a gorgeous fall centerpiece is a must.
+Looking for fall or Thanksgiving dining table centerpiece idea?
+No matter how big or small the party is, having a gorgeous fall centerpiece is a must.
 Wait until you see this rustic fall centerpiece idea for the dining table!

 A few weeks ago, I shared some easy fall table decor ideas and the response to my centerpiece has been incredible.